 Take it Further

-Working with locking rows and columns will make viewing and analyzing data so much easier.
-One of the best part of Office 365 is that you can view these documents across all different screens.
+Working with locking rows and columns will make viewing and analyzing data so much more comfortable.
+One of the best parts of Office 365 is that you can view these documents on all different screens.
 One thing that I do is view reports on the go, so I use my android phone to view excel documents.
-With the rows and columns locked in place, I can see that as well on my phone which makes viewing the document so much easier.
+With the rows and columns locked in place, I can see that as well on my phone which makes displaying the text so much more comfortable.
 The excel app is on both the iPhone store and the Google store if you wanted to download it.